“You think Mr. And Mrs. Langdon will listen to us? Do you think Melissa’s ok? Do you think she likes me? Billy?”

 “Not possible!”
 Jeff scoffed.

 “I know!”
 Damien bit out.
+He was visibly trembling now.
 Abbie ran back to them.

 Billy’s eyes grew wide.
 “Damien-”